Europaschule Utbremen: leading the way in vocational training

 The outcome: project admin reduced by 70%, meeting duration slashed by 90%

-Today, Malte and his colleagues, alongside their students, navigate school projects with ease and transparency.
+Today, the teachers and students at Europaschule Utbremen navigate school projects with ease and transparency.

 “Project details are no longer a mystery.
 Each student is accountable for their contributions and this is clearly documented in the tool for the teachers to review.
 Grading has become much easier as a result.”

-Post-project feedback echoes this sentiment, with both teachers and students praising MeisterTask’s simplicity and usability.
+Post-project feedback echoes this sentiment, with teachers and students praising MeisterTask’s simplicity and usability.

 “We’re seeing consistently positive results.
 My colleagues keep telling me that MeisterTask makes their day-to-day work so much smoother.”